ciscoheat/haxedci-example/README.md

 1. All Roles are bound as an atomic operation before an Interaction starts.
 1. A Role should not be unbound.

-Rebinding Roles during executing complicates things immensely, and isn't.
-So put the binding in one place, you can factorize it out of the constructor to a "bindRoles" method if you want.
-Note that the Roles be rebound before another Interaction in the same Context occurs.
+Rebinding Roles during executing complicates things very much, and is hardly supported by any mental model.
+So put the binding in one place only, you can factorize it out of the constructor to a "bindRoles" method if you want.
+Note that the Roles be rebound before another Interaction in the same Context occurs, (can be useful during recursion, for example).

 ### Interaction(s)
-Now we have talked about **Interactions**, which is the final concept to learn before we can use the Context.
+We have just mentioned **Interactions**, which is the final concept to learn before we can use the Context.
 It is simply a starting point for executing a Context.
 All an Interaction should do is to call a RoleMethod, so the Roles start interacting with each other.

 There may be many Interactions in a Context, but in this case we only need one, so lets call it `execute`.
 ```actionscript